-High Plains is part of the Thompson School District, the 17th-largest district in Colorado with more than 16,000 students and assessment scores that are consistently above state averages.
+High Plains School is part of the Thompson School District, the 17th-largest district in Colorado with more than 16,000 students and assessment scores that are consistently above state averages.
 In addition to High Plains, the district includes 12 Early Childhood Centers, 20 elementary schools, five middle schools, five high schools, two charter schools and the Thompson Online K-12 Program.
-There are also nine private schools in Loveland.
+There are also nine private schools in Loveland.*

 But if you’ve just started your family or plan on adding to it, the Sunshine House ─ Centerra is an early learning academy that offers infant care and before and after care for school-aged children.
 Among the other quality childcare options nearby are Teaching Tree Early Childhood Learning Center, Thompson Valley Preschool and Bright Horizons.

 Of course, education is not just for young children.
 You or your older children can take advantage of academic programs at the University of Northern Colorado Loveland Center at Centerra.
 UNC’s main campus in Greeley as well as Colorado State University in Fort Collins are less than a 30-minute drive from Centerra.

 High Plains School

 An early childhood ‒ 8th grade school, High Plains School offers students a seamless transition between elementary and middle school as well as the opportunity to develop a long-term relationship with the school, its personnel and other students.